baconjs/bacon.js/README.md

 after that.
 The use of setTimeout causes the value to be delayed by 1 second.

+`Bacon.fromNodeCallback(f)` behaves the same way as `Bacon.fromCallback`, except that it expects the callback to be called in the Node.js convention:
+`callback(error, data)`, where error is null if everything is fine.

 `Bacon.fromPoll(interval, f)` polls given function with given interval.
 Function should return Events: either Bacon.Next or Bacon.End.
 Polling occurs only when there are subscribers to the stream.
 Polling ends permanently when